 Facts About Flying Foxes

-Bats are vegetarians and mainly
+They are vegetarians and mainly

 eat nectar and fruit

-Are the main pollinators of many
+They are the main pollinators of many

 native Australian trees

-Are very clean animals
+They are actually very clean animals

 Bird droppings are actually more

-corrosive than flying‐fox droppings
+corrosive than Flying Fox droppings

 Lyssavirus in Flying Fox populations